TJBChris/TRS-80Model12CardCage/README.md

 This project assumes a basic familiarity with 3D printing and working with computers of the Model 12's vintage.
 This documentation is written from that perspective.

-You can see my YouTube video outlining this project here:
+My YouTube videos for this project can be found here: https://youtube.com/playlist?list=PLNLZVk0TSZFJRB-gEgNvk96HBEzzWrhk3&si=kmpUlS4L6hQPK3qs

 This video also contains some detail on the caveats below.

 ## Differences from Tandy's Cage